alt

 The Middle East North Africa Region (MENA) can be an excellent destination for your business and can provide tremendous growth opportunities.
 The following practical tips will help you formulate an effective expansion strategy for the region;

 1. Be Patient.
 Be prepared to slow down.
 Some brand owners tend to have a short-term focus and look for immediate results.
 Not in MENA my friends!
 You must be patient and be prepared to develop personal relationships & trust before making a deal.
 In the region, doing business is more of a personal thing as it is professional.
 Impatience can be viewed as a negative sign that you are not willing to invest in a long-term relationship with your potential partners.
-Don’t fall into the trap of chasing prospects, attract them!
+Don’t fall into the trap of chasing prospects, attract them.

 2. Be Ready to Adopt and Adapt.
 Listen, just because something worked well in your home market, doesn’t mean it will work in MENA.
 The most common mistake international brands make when planning to expand in the region is thinking that the business model that brought success at home can be fully & easily “exported” to other markets.
 Trying to expand in the region with the “this is how we do it back home” attitude will not help you.
 Adapting & gaining a deep understanding of the current local market trends, will largely contribute to the success of your brand.
 Your brand’s ability to adapt and change is a huge asset.